scalexm/trade-rs/README.md

 and [ws-rs](https://github.com/housleyjk/ws-rs) for asynchronous requests and streaming.

-Some sample code can be found in the `api-prompt` CLI app.
+Some sample code can be found in the `examples` folder.

 Exchanges currently implemented:
 * binance